Dockworkers' union to suspend strike until Jan. 15 to allow time to negotiate new contract - KVIA

 The walkout raised the risk of shortages of goods on store shelves if it lasted more than a few weeks.
 Most retailers, though, had stocked up or shipped items early in anticipation of the dockworkers’ strike.

-“With the grace of God, and the goodwill of neighbors, it’s gonna hold,” President Joe Biden told reporters Thursday night of the agreement.
+“With the grace of God, and the goodwill of neighbors, it’s gonna hold,” President Joe Biden told reporters Thursday night after the agreement.

+In a statement later, Biden applauded both sides “for acting patriotically to reopen our ports and ensure the availability of critical supplies for Hurricane Helene recovery and rebuilding.”

+Biden said that collective bargaining is “critical to building a stronger economy from the middle out and the bottom up.”

-The union’s membership won’t need to vote on the temporary suspension of the strike.
+The union’s membership won’t need to vote on the temporary suspension of the strike, meaning that giant cranes should start loading and unloading shipping containers Thursday night.
 Until Jan.
 15, the workers will be covered under the old contract, which expired on Sept.
 30.

-The union has been demanding a complete ban on the use of automation at the ports, which they see as a threat to their jobs.
+The union had been demanding a 77% raise over six years, plus a complete ban on the use of automation at the ports, which members see as a threat to their jobs.
 Both sides also have been apart on the issues of pension contributions and the distribution of royalties paid on containers that are moved by workers.

+Thomas Kohler, who teaches labor and employment law at Boston College, said the agreement to halt the strike means that the two sides are close to a final deal.

+“I’m sure that if they weren’t going anywhere they wouldn’t have suspended (the strike),” he said.
+“They’ve got wages.
+They’ll work out the language on automation, and I’m sure that what this really means is it gives the parties time to sit down and get exactly the language they can both live with.”

 Just before the strike had begun, the Maritime Alliance said both sides had moved off their original wage offers, a tentative sign of progress.